-When we read the Bible, we also see truth in a different way.
-Not only do we see synthetic truth, or extracted principles which we can apply, but we also see organic truth.
+It's not just synthetic truth extracted, but organic truth that is lived out in real life in the Bible.
 When you describe something as organic you are referring to those things that come from living organisms.
 When you go shopping and buy food that is certified as organic, it means that you are getting food that was fertilized not with chemicals distilled in a laboratory, but nutrients that were produced in nature.
 There are many other things that come in natural fertilizer that enrich our foods.
 Similarly, our spiritual diet is enriched when we see truth in life.
 How many times have we been disappointed by someone who spouts spiritual platitudes to tell us how to live, only to find them falling in failure.

-When Bible stories like these were written, they didn't need to write out every detail for us to be able to identify the great truths contained in them.
+When Bible stories like these were written, they didn't need to write out every detail for us so we can identify the great truths contained in them.
 In between the lines we find the spiritual nourishment that God has for us.